 Continental Resources’ leverage

-CLR’s total-debt-to-equity ratio rose from 120% in 3Q14 to ~160% in 3Q16.
+CLR’s total-debt-to-equity ratio rose from 119% in 4Q14 to ~153% in 4Q16.
 A debt-to-equity ratio over 100% means that a company has more debt than equity.
 The higher the debt-to-equity ratio, the riskier the company.
+Meanwhile, peers Apache (APA) and Concho Resources (CXO) have debt-to-equity ratios of ~137% and ~36%, respectively.